 These fun-filled morning programs with “Miss Lisa” are perfect for both you and your active preschooler!
 Our structured activities include hands-on science, music and movement, a thematic snack, and an outdoor adventure if the weather complies.
 Keep learning with take-home coloring pages and fun follow-up activities.

-Join the specialists of Wingmasters for a live birds of prey demonstration in The Stevens-Coolidge Place gardens.
+Join the specialists of Wingmasters for a live birds of prey demonstration at Sawyer Free library during the Middle Street Walk 2019!
 Birds of prey are also known as raptors, and they are hunting birds characterized by hooked beaks and powerful grabbing feet armed with sharp talons (the word raptor comes from a Latin word that means "to seize").
 Raptors can also boast the best eyesight and the sharpest hearing in the animal kingdom.
 Raptors include hawks, falcons and owls.
 This program is for ages 6 & up.
 This live presentation introduces 5 live birds of prey, all native to New England!
 All audience members must be seated in chairs, maximum capacity is 70 people.
 For more info, contact Christy Rosso.

 Sawyer Free Library invites kids and families to celebrate the Holidays at a Harry Potter themed party during the Middle Street Walk 2019!
 Come for a jolly journey around the Wizarding World!
 It will be a Happy Holiday at Hogsmeade as we sample butterbeer, as well as many more activities such as wand-making, the sorting hat, a photo booth, family trivia, crafts, and more!
 Come celebrate Harry Potter with us 11-2 on all 3 floors of the library.